-As a reminder, today's call is being recorded and a copy of the slide presentation is available on the investor relations section of MartinMarietta.com and TXI.com.
-An audio archive on this call will be available shortly after the call has concluded.
+As a reminder, today's call is being recorded, and a copy of the slide presentation is available on the Investor Relations sections of martinmarietta.com and txi.com.
+An audio archive of this call will be available shortly after the call has concluded.

-At this time, I would like to turn the call over to Ward Nye, Martin Marietta's president and CEO.
+At this time, I would like to turn the call over to Ward Nye, Martin Marietta's President and CEO.
 Please go ahead, sir.

-All right, thank you very much.
+Laurie, thank you very much.
 And good morning, everyone, and thank you all for joining us on short notice for this announcement.
 Our planned combination with Texas Industries creates an expanded platform for growth that will benefit shareholders of both companies.
-Joining me today are Anne Lloyd, our executive vice president and chief financial officer and Mel Brekhus, Texas Industries' president and chief executive officer.
+Joining me today are Anne Lloyd, our Executive Vice President and Chief Financial Officer; and Mel Brekhus, Texas Industries' President and Chief Executive Officer.

-In a few moments, I'll provide the high level details about the transaction and then Mel will share his perspective and discuss the significant benefits he sees for Texas Industries shareholders in this combination.
-Anne and I will then talk in more detail about the strategic rationale and financial benefits.
+In a few moments, I'll provide the high-level details about the transaction, and then Mel will share his perspective and discuss the significant benefits he sees for Texas Industries shareholders in this combination.
+Anne and I will then talk in more detail about the strategic rationale and financial corrected transcript benefits.
 Anne will also spend a few minutes discussing our fourth quarter 2014 earnings results, which we also issued this morning.

-Before we get started, I'd like to remind everyone that today's discussion may include forward-looking statements as defined by securities laws in connection with future events or future operating or financial performance.
+Before we get started, I'd like to remind everyone that today's discussion may include forward-looking statements, as defined by securities laws, in connection with future events or future operating or financial performance.
 Such statements are subject to risks and uncertainties which could cause actual results to differ materially.
-Except as is legally required -- we undertake no obligation publicly to update or revise any forward-looking statements, whether resulting from new information, future development or otherwise.
+Except as legally required, we undertake no obligation publicly to update or revise any forward-looking statements, whether resulting from new information, future developments, or otherwise.

-We refer you to the legal disclaimers contained in Martin Marietta's and Texas Industries' most recent earnings releases and to our other filings with the Securities and Exchange Commission, which are available on both our own and the SEC websites.
+We refer you to the legal disclaimers contained in our Martin Marietta and Texas Industries' most recent earnings releases and to our other filings with the Securities and Exchange Commission, which are available on both our own and the SEC websites.
 Also, any margin references in our discussion are based on net sales, excluding freight and delivery revenues.
 These and other non-GAAP measures are also explained in our SEC filings and on our website.

-Moving on to the announcement.
-Slide five outlines at a high level -- the compelling, strategic and financial benefits of this transaction and makes clear how the combination of our two companies creates an expanded platform for growth.
-Together, we'll create the leading U.S. aggregates producer, enhanced by targeted cement operations.
+Moving on to the announcements, Slide 5 outlines at a high level the compelling strategic and financial benefits of this transaction and makes clear how the combination of our two companies creates an expanded platform for growth.
+Together, we'll create the leading U.S. aggregates producer, enhanced by a targeted cement presence.
 The combined company will have nationwide scale and enhanced geographic and product diversity.

-We'll be well-positioned for long-term growth with uniquely positioned assets, including our best-in-class long-haul network, providing us expanded reach into the largest and fastest growing geographies in the United States, including Texas and California.
+We'll be well-positioned for long-term growth, with uniquely positioned assets, including our best-inclass long-haul network, providing us expanded reach into the largest and fastest-growing geographies in the United States, including Texas and California.
+Furthermore, by vertically integrating across aggregates and targeted cement operations, we'll be able to leverage the complementary high-quality assets of both companies and enhance our position as low-cost and highly efficient operators.

-Furthermore, by vertically integrating across aggregates and targeted cement operations, we'll be able to leverage the complementary, high-quality assets of both companies and enhance our position as low-cost and highly efficient operators.
-The combined company will have a disciplined management team, a strong balance sheet, enhanced financial flexibility and better access to capital, which should fuel our long-term growth as we experience rapidly improving market conditions.
+The combined company will have a disciplined management team, a strong balance sheet, enhanced financial flexibility, and better access to capital, which should fuel our long-term growth as we experience rapidly improving market conditions.
 All of these benefits, combined with the synergies we expect to achieve from the combination, provide a unique opportunity to create significant value for both sets of shareholders.